-He made such rapid progress ed Paterson as his native city votion of a woman whose every Despite his popularity and his in his studies that he was ready and almost immediately devel-thought was for his comfort and reputation as one of the ablest practitioners in the county, he represent the third district of Passaic County by the largest majority ever given a candidate.
-Although a descendant of staunch Democratic stock, he forsook that party for Republicanism and continued as an adherent to that political faith throughout life.
+He made such rapid progress ed Paterson as his native city votion of a woman whose every despite his popularity and his in his studies that he was ready and almost immediately devel-thought was for his comfort and reputation as one of the ablest for college at the age of 14, an oped qualities of a remarkable peace. unusual accomplishment.